 June 20, 1975

-Drummer Magazine the iconic granddaddy of gay leather magazines hits the streets on June 20th.
-1975.
+Drummer Magazine the iconic granddaddy of all gay leather magazines hits the streets on June 20, 1975.

 Drummer was the most successful of all American leather magazines and also sold overseas.
 The publication had a major impact of spreading gay leather as a lifestyle and masculinity as a gay ideal. and gave birth to such famous San Francisco social events as the California Motorcycle Club Carnival and the Mr. Drummer contest.

 In 1978 Jack Fritscher became editor-in-chief of Drummer and introduced into “mainstream” gay media such artists as Tom of Finland, Robert Mapplethorpe and David Hurles (Old Reliable), and showcased talents such as Robert Opel, Arthur Tress, Samuel Steward (Phil Andros), Larry Townsend, John Preston, Wakefield Poole, Rex, and A. Jay.